Cloudxtreme/sshkey-manager-1/README.md

 # Description
 This project helps you generate, deploy, store and upload ssh key.
-* OS : ubuntu 16.04
+* OS : Ubuntu 16.04
 * Architecture : x86
 * Language : shell

 # Preparation
 1. openssh (7.3 or up)

-    This project need the version of `openssh` is 7.3p1 or up.
+    This project requires the version of `openssh` 7.3p1 or up.

-    Check the openssh version:
+    Check the `openssh` version:
     ```shell
     $ ssh -V
     ```
-    ps: In system `ubuntu 16.04` or lower, openssh cannot update version higher than 7.2 by using `apt` command(reason is [here](https://serverpilot.io/community/articles/upgrading-openssh-on-ubuntu-lts.html)).
+    >In system `ubuntu 16.04` or lower, openssh cannot update version higher than 7.2 by using `apt` command ( reason is [here](https://serverpilot.io/community/articles/upgrading-openssh-on-ubuntu-lts.html) ).

-    If your ssh version is lower than 7.3, we offer some script to help you quickly install openssh 7.3, 7.4, 7.5.
+    If your ssh version is lower than 7.3, we offer some scripts to help you install openssh 7.3, 7.4, 7.5 quickly.
     ```shell
     $ ./update_ssh_7.3.sh
     $ ./update_ssh_7.4.sh
     $ ./update_ssh_7.5.sh
     ```

-    Also, we offer scripts to uninstall those openssh.
+    Also, we provide scripts to uninstall those openssh.
     ```shell
     # uninstall 7.3 or 7.5
     $ ./uninstall_openssh.sh